reindexer

 Embedding cache configuration

-When do embedding, it makes sense to use result caching, which can improve performance.
+When doing embedding, it makes sense to use result caching, which can improve performance.
 To do this, you need to configure it.
 Setting up embedding caches is done in two places.
-Firstly, cache_tag parameter that was described above. cache_tag is part of config field in the target vector index description. cache_tag it’s simple name\identifier, used to access the cache.
+Firstly, cache_tag parameter that was described above. cache_tag is part of the config field in the target vector index description. cache_tag is a simple name/identifier, used to access the cache.
 Optional, if not specified, caching is not used.
 The name may not be unique.
 In this case, different embedders can put the result in the same cache.
 But keep in mind that this only works well if the source data for the embedder does not overlap.
 Or if the embedders return exactly the same values for the same request.
 Secondly, special item in system #config namespace, with type embedders.
 Optional, if not specified, caching is not used for all embedders.

 {